Tanybwlch Beach (Penparcau)

-Tanybwlch Beach lies close to the town of Aberystwyth and has views over the towering Pen Dinas which is the site of a hill fort that dates from the Iron Age.
+Tanybwlch Beach lies just outside the town of Aberystwyth and sits in the shadow of the towering Pen Dinas which is the site of a Celtic hill fort that dates from the Iron Age.
 Pen Dinas is home to a memorial in the form of an upturned cannon which marks the victory of Wellington in the Battle of Waterloo from 1815.

 The area which includes Pen Dinas and Tanybwlch were designated as a nature reserve in 1999.
 It is well worth the climb to the summit of the fort to get an aerial view of the beach as well as vistas that stretch out over the sea.